bennylope/django-organizations/docs/custom_usage.rst

 It would also have been possible to define the `ServiceProvidersOnly` without inheriting from a base class, and then defining all of the mixins in the view class definition.
-This has the benefit of explitness at the expense of verbosity::
+This has the benefit of explicitness at the expense of verbosity::

     class ServiceProvidersOnly(object):